Pr-gya/Travellers_Asssitant/README.md

-# Traveller's Assistant is a database connectivity project to demonstrate the concept between python and MySQL.
+# Traveller's Assistant is a database connectivity project to demonstrate the concept between Python and MySQL.